 Programs of Study

-In addition to foundational coursework in the areas of independent living and life skills, Marino Campus features three areas of program concentration: Hospitality, Computer Technology, and Retailing.
+In addition to foundational coursework in the areas of independent living and life skills, Marino Campus features two areas of program concentration: Hospitality and Computer Technology.
 These programs were carefully identified as employment areas with current opportunities and prospects for future growth.
 Our curriculum is designed to help students obtain recognized industry certifications and qualify for good jobs.

-When you register as a new student, you select one of these three areas as your major field of study.
+When you register as a new student, you select one of these two areas as your major field of study.

 Classroom instruction includes group exercises and activities that simulate the real world of Hospitality.
 Required internships with local hotels and other partners ensure that you will have an opportunity to hone your craft in the workplace environment, while also boosting your résumé.
 Marino Campus will help prepare you for a career in the hospitality industry and teach you how to deliver superior customer service.